dirigeants/klasa/guides/Other Subjects/RichMenu.md

 ## Personalization

 Personalization is the same offered by {@tutorial RichDisplay}.
-You can define an Info Page through {@link RichDisplay.setInfoPage} and you can define custom behavior handling by defining a function in the `filter` argument of {@link RichMenu.RichMenuRunOptions}
+You can define an Info Page through {@link RichDisplay.setInfoPage} and you can define custom behavior handling by defining a function in the `filter` argument of {@link RichMenuRunOptions}